 - From October 1999 through February 2003, ICBR promoted on its website the al-Haramain Foundation, a now-defunct entity that was designated as a terrorist organization by the U.S. government because of its financial and ideological ties to Osama bin Laden and al-Qaeda.

 In January 2000, the Global Relief Foundation (GRF) – a now defunct al-Qaeda-affiliated charity – gave $600,000 to ICBR as seed money towards the construction of its new 27,000-square-foot mosque.
-Conversely, ICBR gave almost $17,000 to GRF on other occasions.
+Conversely, ICBR gave many thousands of dollars to GRF on other occasions.

-In May 2007, then-ICBR member Rafiq Sabir was sentenced to 25 years in prison for conspiring to provide material support to al-Qaeda, to which he had sworn loyalty.
+In May 2007, then-ICBR member Rafiq Sabir was sentenced to 25 years in prison having conspired in 2005 to provide material support to al-Qaeda, to which he had sworn loyalty.
 A physician by training, Sabir also sought to provide medical treatment to Islamic terrorists who were fighting U.S. forces in Iraq.

 Notwithstanding its numerous ties to individuals and organizations that have been implicated in Islamic terrorism, ICBR professes its “condemnation of all forms and acts of terrorism.”
-It also emphasizes that “the ill acts of a few misguided individuals shall not be viewed as the mainstream of Islam and Muslims.”
-Further, the Center implores Muslims to “be vigilant” in “build[ing]a proper understanding of Islam and subvert[ing] any terrorist activities anywhere.”
+It also emphasizes that “the ill acts of a few misguided individuals shall not be viewed as the mainstream of Islam and Muslims,” and implores Muslims to “be vigilant” in “build[ing] a proper understanding of Islam and subvert[ing] any terrorist activities anywhere.”